 Form 8379 can be filed along with the couple’s joint return.

 How long does it take to get a joint refund?

-If an injured spouse files Form 8379 along with the couple’s joint tax return, it usually takes about 14 weeks (or 11 weeks if the return is filed electronically) for the injured spouse allocation request to be processed.
+If an injured spouse files Form 8379 along with the couple’s joint tax return, it takes about 14 weeks (11 weeks if the return is filed electronically) for the injured spouse allocation request to be processed.
 If Form 8379 is filed after the joint return is processed, the request will be processed in roughly eight weeks.